canalplus/rx-player/doc/api/Miscellaneous/plugins.md

 ## segmentLoader

-The `segmentLoader` is a function that can be included in the `transportOptions` of the `loadVideo` API call.
+The `segmentLoader` is a function that can be included as an option of the `loadVideo` API call.

 A `segmentLoader` allows to define a custom audio/video segment loader (it might on the future work for other types of segments, so always check the type if you